Jennifer Connelly: 2004–2009: Hiatus and return to film

 Connelly portrayed astrobiologist Helen Benson alongside Keanu Reeves in the 2008 remake of the 1951 science fiction film The Day The Earth Stood Still.
 Unlike the original, in which Benson was a secretary and her relationship with Klaatu was the focus, the remake featured Benson in a troubled relationship with her stepson, portrayed by Jaden Smith.
-This was followed by a role in the 2009 romantic comedy He's Just Not That Into You, which also featured Jennifer Aniston and Ginnifer Goodwin.
+This was followed by a role in the 2009 romantic comedy-drama He's Just Not That Into You, which also featured Jennifer Aniston and Ginnifer Goodwin.
 The film was based on the self-help book of the same name.
-Variety magazine praised her portrayal: "Connelly gives a really rich performance as a woman whose principles back her into a corner.”
+Variety magazine praised her portrayal: "Connelly gives a really rich performance as a woman whose principles back her into a corner."

 In 2009, she appeared in the costume drama biopic Creation, in which she played Emma Darwin, wife of Charles Darwin, opposite her real-life husband Paul Bettany.
-Set during the writing of On the Origin of Species, the movie depicts Darwin's struggle with the subject of the book as well as with his wife, who opposed his theories, and their mourning for their daughter Annie.
+Set during the writing of On the Origin of Species, the film depicts Darwin's struggle with the subject of the book as well as with his wife, who opposed his theories, and their mourning for their daughter Anne.
 The San Francisco Chronicle wrote, "Darwin's wife, a religious woman who disapproved of her husband's theories, is played by Jennifer Connelly, Bettany's real-life wife, in the kind of casting that doesn't always work, but it does here.
 We believe in the Darwins' history together, their familiarity and affection.
 Connelly's English accent is also as good as Renée Zellweger's and Gwyneth Paltrow's.
 She doesn't get just the sounds right, but also the music and the attitude".
 Connelly then voiced the character named "7", an adventurous warrior in the animated film 9.